Hierarchical policies in SuperOps has four distinct levels through which policies can be deployed:

 When it comes to handling local updates, SuperOps provides you with the flexibility to choose between relying on your device's OS manager or utilizing the SuperOps agent.
 To configure your auto-update preferences, you can choose either of the following options from the drop-down menu:

-2. Disable: Choose this option if you prefer the SuperOps agent to exclusively handle asset updates, thereby disabling auto-updates by the local OS manager.
+2. Disable: Choose this option if you prefer the SuperOps agent to exclusively handle patch updates, thereby disabling auto-updates by the local OS manager.